Phil Baker (comedian): Death

 Baker moved to Copenhagen, Denmark in 1960, where his second wife was born.
 He later died on November 30, 1963, in Copenhagen.

 Legacy

-Baker had four children with actress Peggy Cartwright - Margot, Stuart, Michael and Susan.
-Michael is the well-known composer Michael Conway Baker.
-Baker later married Irmgard Erik, a Danish model, with whom he had two children, Philip and Lisa.
+Baker had four children with actress Peggy Cartwright, including well-known composer Michael Conway Baker.
+Baker later married Irmgard Erik, a Danish model, with whom he had two children.
 Irmgard Erik Baker died in December 1997.
 Baker's likeness was drawn in caricature by Alex Gard for the walls of Sardi's, the New York City Theater District restaurant.
 That picture is now part of the collection of the New York Public Library.

 Broadway

 Baker appeared in a number of Broadway musicals: